With emerging last-mile training programs, is college necessary?

 While a freshman physics exam is primarily about content knowledge, performance on such a test isn’t completely unrelated to cognitive skill development.
 Subirana surmises that unused cognitive skills are not exempt from Ebbinghaus’ curve.
 “Forgetting is unavoidable,” he says.
 In the paper, he and his colleagues speculate that “the brain may behave a bit like regular physical muscles and practice may increase their ability.”

 In a general sense, every graduate practices the cognitive and non-cognitive muscles flexed in college.
 College improves problem solving and critical thinking abilities.
 Graduates enter the workforce and encounter problems that must be solved.
-But Subirana’s work points towards much greater specificity: The closer the practice to the original skill “memory,” the more likely the skill will be retained.
+But Subirana’s work points toward much greater specificity: The closer the practice to the original skill “memory,” the more likely the skill will be retained.

 If our goal is to increase society’s store of skills, we must mount a vigorous defense to the tyranny of Ebbinghaus’ curve.
 The most effective defense is to link practice of skills in the workforce as closely as possible to the context in which they were learned.
 Unfortunately for higher education, the mountain (work) will not come to Muhammad (higher education).
 So Muhammad must go to the mountain.

-This means that if a student’s first job is going to be in mobile UX/UI design, she’ll be more likely to retain and deepen cognitive and non-cognitive skills developed in formal postsecondary education if they were inculcated as part of a mobile UX/UI design program.
+This means that if a student’s first job is going to be in mobile UX/UI design, they’ll be more likely to retain and deepen cognitive and non-cognitive skills developed in formal postsecondary education if they were inculcated as part of a mobile UX/UI design program.

-And as this is exactly the point of last-mile training, there’s reason to believe Student A’s retention of cognitive and non-cognitive skills following a last-mile training program + two years’ work experience as a mobile UX/UI designer may rival or exceed Student B who earns an unrelated bachelor’s degree and then (miraculously is hired and) works for two years in the same job.
+And as this is exactly the point of last-mile training, there’s reason to believe Student A’s retention of cognitive and non-cognitive skills following a last-mile training program plus two years’ work experience as a mobile UX/UI designer may rival or exceed Student B who earns an unrelated bachelor’s degree and then (miraculously is hired and) works for two years in the same job.

 There’s nonetheless an obvious risk that while cognitive and non-cognitive skills developed by last-mile training (and retained through closely connected work) may end up being deep, they may not be broad.
 Tennyson famously said “Ring out the old, ring in the new… Ring out the false, ring in the true.”